-Whilst Namibia is not affected by high levels of prostitution or trafficking, the problems are present in the country.
+Whilst Namibia is not affected by high levels of prostitution or trafficking, the problem exist in the country.
 The Government is working to address both issues.
 Legislative changes include the passing of the Prevention of Organised Crime Act 29 of 2004 and the inclusion of provisions on child trafficking in the Child Care and Protection Bill.